 Not to worry.
 You are not alone in your quest to optimize content.
 You can consult the free Google Adwords Keyword Tool to get some insights.
 Type in a potential keyword and the site tells you how many people are searching for it in a given month and how much competition there is, based on advertising spend for sponsored links.
 Armed with this data, you can do a reasonable job of picking a keyword.

 Take this article as an example.
-Although I’m writing about “search engine optimization,” the keyword tool quickly reveals that it’s not a good choice.
+Although I’m writing about “search engine optimization,” the keyword tool quickly reveals that it’s not a good choice for use as SEO content.

 With more than 600,000 global monthly searches and a competition rating of high, I’ve got no chance of ranking for it.
 Looking at who is ranking on page one for this keyword — big names (SEOmoz), with sites that drive huge traffic — confirms that assessment.